Intro-Quantitative-Geology/Lesson-8-Basic-geostatistics/Lesson/hints.md

 As you can see, the complete form explicitly states the starting and ending values for the sum (*i* = 1 and *N*), but often these values are not written as it can be assumed that all *N* values will be summed.

 ## Problem 1
+There have not been any major issues with Problem 1, so the only suggested hint is to refer to the [general hint on sigma notation above](#sigma-notation) if you are having any problems with converting the equations for the mean, standard deviation, and standard error to Python.

 ## Problem 2
 ### Example plot for Problem 2